Boeing CEO faces shareholders for first time since 737 MAX crashes

 Battling the biggest crisis of his tenure, Muilenburg was expected to try to bolster confidence in Boeing’s fastest-selling airplane as questions linger over the model’s safety.

-Family and friends of 24-year-old American Samya Stumo, one of the victims of the crash of an Ethiopian Airlines 737 MAX on March 10, will hold a silent protest outside the meeting site.
+Family and friends of 24-year-old American Samya Stumo, one of the victims of the crash of an Ethiopian Airlines 737 MAX on March 10, held a silent protest outside the meeting site.

 Muilenburg will hold his first press conference since the grounding after the general annual shareholder meeting in Chicago, scheduled for 10:00 a.m.
 EDT (1400 GMT) on Monday, exactly six months after the Lion Air crash.